ReachFive/identity-android-sdk/README.md

 You'll find the documentation of the methods exposed on https://developer.reach5.co/api/identity-android.

+## Testing

+To launch integration tests, configure your domain and client ID as described above, start your Android emulator, and then run:

+`./gradlew connectedAndroidTest`

 ## Changelog

 Please refer to [changelog](CHANGELOG.md) to see the descriptions of each release.